Metric class

 distances.

-parameter, if given, causes the neighbor’s distances to be scaled by the
+The pixelSize parameter, if given, causes the neighbor’s distances to be scaled by the

 pixel size.
 The units must be identical in all dimensions, and only the magnitude is used.

-Metric(dip::Image const& image)
+Metric( dip::Image const& image)

 An image implicitly converts to a metric.